It’s time to introduce our Fifth and Final Marx Brother, Zeppo.

 Not long after their big New York opening, the Brothers started production on the movie — titled Humor Risk — that Swerling had concocted for them.
 Very little is known for sure about the film, since it never got a release, and all prints (if there was ever more than one) have vanished.
 As a result, Humor Risk has been the subject of much uncertainty (even to the point of what year it was produced) and speculation, almost all of it unverifiable at this point.

-On the Brenton Film website, Marx scholar Matthew Coniam did a superlative job putting together everything that is known (or at least reasonably certain about) the film.
+On the Brenton Film website, Marx scholar Matthew Coniam did a superlative job putting together everything that is known about (or at least reasonably certain about) the film.
 It was filmed in late March and/or early April of 1921, almost certainly at Victor Studios at 645 West 43rd Street.
 Not only conveniently close to the Theatre District, but Victor was advertised as the “cheapest studio in New York.”
 No details about the plot have survived.
 It’s been vaguely described as a “comedy mystery” about a detective, and a “silent film that spoofs silent films.”
 (It’s title is a pun on the 1920 melodrama Humoresque.)
 Harpo played the love interest, and Groucho was the villain.
 Some location work may have been done in Fort Lee, New Jersey, just across the river from Manhattan.
 The leading lady was Jobyna Ralston.
 Ruth Marx appears to have had a small role.
 The director was a guy named Dick Smith, who was also an actor.
 (In fact, Matthew Cobian speculates Smith may have been the actual lead in the film, with the Brothers providing comedic support.
 He kind of convinced me that was the case.
 Check out his article for details.)

 The biggest mystery regarding the film is why, exactly, it went unreleased, or if it was even completed.
 The story the Brothers tell is that they gave the footage one test screening at a theater in the Bronx, and were so horrified by its quality that they junked the whole thing and walked away, Cinderella Girl-style.
 A good story, but one that doesn’t take into account that there were several other people who had a financial stake in the film’s release.
 How bad could it have been?
 Although still a novice, Jo Swerling was already building a solid reputation as a writer (he would go on to write things like Guys and Dolls).
 Dick Smith was an experienced director-performer of the era.
 The Marx Brothers were the Marx Brothers.
 What went so wrong?
 The answer will likely never be known.